arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “How did he stay on for so long?”

 “He canceled elections, and became a king.
 Many were deceived by his lies, and so he had a cadre of supporters to help him cling on to power as well.
 He also cut off funding for education, so most of the learned people left Zior.
 The institutions of learning shuttered, and the people that remained fell deeper into his black hole of lies.
 Many weak ones in our city fell for his deception spell, and felt like there was nothing wrong, and failed to see the evil and suffering that was before their very eyes.
-And also, he threw anyone who resisted or wasn’t sycophantic towards him or didn’t address him as ‘_our dear and beloved king_’ into a gulag in a foreign land, to be tortured.
+And, also, he threw anyone who resisted or wasn’t sycophantic towards him or didn’t address him as ‘_our dear and beloved king_’ into a gulag in a foreign land, to be tortured.
 Our people got sick.
 We became poor.”

 “What did he have against education and places of learning?”